-- Be careful that upsdrvctl command will probably power off your machine.
+• Be careful that upsdrvctl shutdown command will probably power off your machine and others fed by the UPS(es) which it manages.
 Don't use it unless your system is ready to be halted by force.
-If you run RAID, read the RAID warning below! - Make sure the filesystem(s) containing upsdrvctl, ups.conf and your UPS driver(s) are mounted (possibly in read-only mode) when the system gets to this point.
-Otherwise it won't be able to figure out what to do.
+If you run RAID, read the RAID warning below!

+- Make sure the filesystem(s) containing upsdrvctl, upsmon, the POWERDOWNFLAG file, ups.conf and your UPS driver(s) are mounted (possibly in read-only mode) when the system gets to this point.
+Otherwise it won't be able to figure out what to do. - If for some reason you can not ensure upsmon program is executable at this point, your script can (test -f /etc/killpower) in a somewhat non-portable manner, instead of asking upsmon -K for the verdict according to its current configuration.